Article 2: Right to Life

 - No one shall be required to perform forced or compulsory labour.

 - For the purpose of this Article the term

-(a) any work required to be done in the ordinary course of detention imposed according to the provisions of Article 5 of this Convention or during conditional release from such
+(a) any work required to be done in the ordinary course of detention imposed according to the provisions of Article 5 of this Convention or during conditional release from such detention;

 (b) any service of a military character or, in case of conscientious objectors in countries where they are recognised, service exacted instead of compulsory military service;

 (c) any service exacted in case of an emergency or calamity threatening the life or well-being of the community;

 Article 5: Right to Liberty and Security